 Remedial and protective measures, which may be temporary or permanent, may include issuance of no-contact directives, residence modifications, academic modifications and support, work schedule modifications, Transportation and Parking Services modifications, interim administrative suspension, suspension from employment, and pre-disciplinary leave (with or without pay).
 Remedial measures are available regardless of whether a Complainant pursues a complaint, investigation, or resolution through AAEO.

-The University will maintain the privacy of any remedial and protective measures to the extent practicable, and will promptly address any violation of the protective measures.
+The University will maintain the privacy of any remedial and protective measures to the extent practicable, and will promptly review and address any alleged violation of the protective measures.

 Retaining Evidence of Sexual Misconduct & Gender Based Crimes